The-OpenROAD-Project/OpenLane/docs/source/analog_guide.rst

 The coolest part about sky130 is `Google funded Multi Project Wafer in partnership with Efabless <https://efabless.com/open_shuttle_program>`_.
 Using OpenMPW you can produce your integrated circuit for free (some limitations apply).

-This guide covers everything that you need to know in order to be able to create a final integrated circuit layout files, which if done correctly can be produced by the foundry.
-As part of this tutorial we will make a simple bottom-to-top design utilizing as many features of OpenLane as we can.
+This guide covers everything that you need to know in order to be able to create a final integrated circuit layout files.
+The output of OpenLane can be produced by the foundry.
+As part of this tutorial we will make a simple bottom-to-top design utilizing as many features of OpenLane.

-In this example we are going to create a simple memory macro, generate the layout files for it, then use the generated memory to make a top level chip register file.
+This example covers creation of simple memory macro.
+This guide uses generated layout files for it, then use the generated memory to make a top level chip register file.
-While the guide covers only digital blocks, the digital macro blocks can be replaced by analog macros.
+While the guide covers only digital subcomponents, the flow is similar for analog subcomponents.
 Use `this guide to create the required files <custom_macros.html>`_.

 Structure of integrated circuits